By Pamela Greenberg, CEO of the Association for Behavioral Health and Wellness and Kristian Ranta, CEO of Meru Health

 Give patients an opportunity to get help when they need it, rather than scheduling a set appointment in the future.

-Another rapidly rising method to scaling care is continuous remote care, where patients can message their provider asynchronously when they need support, rather than attending standing weekly appointments.
-This allows therapists to attend to the needs of their patients with precision and efficiency as patient needs vary over time.
+Another rapidly rising method to scaling care is continuous remote care, where patients can message their provider asynchronously when they need support rather than attending standing weekly appointments.
+This allows therapists to attend to the needs of their patients with precision and efficiency, as patient needs vary over time.
 The ability to attend to a problem when it arises is mutually beneficial for both therapist and patient — continuous remote care has been shown to improve both treatment outcomes and scale.

 Leveraging therapists in such supportive and guiding roles alongside a self-guided therapeutic program can empower therapists to see eight times the number of patients compared to standard care, whether in a face-to-face or teletherapy setting.
 This scalable model has been shown to work without compromising clinical outcomes.